NervanaSystems/ngraph/doc/sphinx/source/index.rst

 :abbr:`Deep Neural Network (DNN)` models defined in a variety of frameworks.

-The nGraph library translates a framework’s representation of computations into a neutral-:abbr:`Intermediate Representation (IR)` designed to promote computational efficiency on target hardware; it works on Intel and non-Intel platforms.
+The nGraph library translates a framework’s representation of computations into a neutral :abbr:`Intermediate Representation (IR)` designed to promote computational efficiency on target hardware; it works on Intel and non-Intel platforms.